DmitryChitalov/python_basics/README.md

 # python_basics
-# have been added home2
+# have been modified home2